MAVENSDC/cdflib/README.rst

 attinq( attribute = None)
 =============
-Attribute Inquiry.
 Returns a python dictionary of attribute information.
 If no attribute is provided, a list of all attributes is printed.

 attget( attribute = None, entry_num = None )
 =============
-Get Single Attribute.
 Returns the value of the attribute at the entry number provided.
 A variable name can be used instead of its corresponding entry number.
 A dictionary is returned with the following defined keys:

 		+-----------------+--------------------------------------------------------------------------------+